scanse/sweep-sdk/libsweep/doc/serial_protocol_spec.md

 ---
 ### Naming Convention
-`Sensor:` Sweep Device
+`Sensor`: Sweep Device
-`Host:` Controller (computer, microcontroller etc)
+`Host`:Controller (computer, microcontroller etc)

 In general, Sweep's communication protocol can be thought of as a set of `commands` and `receipts`.
-`Command:` the term given to messages sent from the host to the sensor (host->sensor) `Receipt:` the term given to messages sent from the sensor to the host (sensor -> host).
+`Command:` the term given to messages sent from the host to the sensor (host->sensor)
+`Receipt:` the term given to messages sent from the sensor to the host (sensor -> host).

 ---
 ### Data Encoding and Decoding

 The protocol design specifies that all transmitted bytes (both commands and receipts) are legible ASCII characters, in addition to CR and LF.
 This means that numeric codes (ex: motor speed code '05') are also transmitted as ASCII characters, and not decimal values.
 This design was chosen so that commands and receipts could be read directly from the terminal.

 **Note:** The only exception is the `Data Block` receipt, which must permit arbitrary byte values.
 See the Data Block receipt section for encoding.

 ---